-The aim of the study is achieved from the outcome of the simple experiment setup to study the adoption of machine learning in movie recommendation systems.
-The research study establishes demographic filtering with the K-means clustering algorithm to be the solution to the cold start issue on a machine learning movie recommendation system.
-This paper shall contribute to the development of the recommendation system in the movie industry, considering the performance of demographic filtering in a machine learning movie recommendation system.
-Nevertheless, the study of machine learning recommendation systems can actually always be implemented in many other applications, but not limited to the movie industry.
-The objectives of the study were achieved in this project by employing the proposed demographics filtering with the complement of a K-means clustering algorithm for the circumstances to solve common problems found in a machine learning movie recommendation system.
+In the end, this research paper shall be a learning material supported by simple experiment setup to study the implementation of machine learning in movie recommendation system.
+The research study establishes the demographic filtering with K-means clustering algorithm to be the solution of cold start issue on a machine learning movie recommendation system.
+This paper shall contribute to the development of the recommendation system in movie industry, considering the performance of demographic filtering in a machine learning movie recommendation system.
+Nevertheless, the study of machine learning recommendation system can actually always be implemented in many other applications, but not limited to the movie industry.
+To succeed in the objectives of the research study in this project, demographics filtering is proposed with the complement of K-means clustering algorithm for the circumstances to solve common problems found in a machine learning movie recommendation system.
 Furthermore, the parameters that shall be involved in the demographic filtering machine learning movie recommendation system are studied and measured with visualization using tables and charts.
-The MovieLens 1M dataset is chosen to test the clustering model for a movie recommendation system by assigning the data to clusters in the experiment.
-As the research paper is completed with the studies on machine learning in movie recommendation systems, future works should be considered for further research and development on applying machine learning in movie recommendation systems.
-Considering demographic filtering is the proposed solution to solve common problems that exist in a general movie recommendation system, technical development to practically apply the demographic filtering machine learning model in a movie recommendation system should be studied and conducted in future works.
-First, this future work shall generate a strong production that can prove that the proposed demographic filtering is suitable to be implemented in a machine learning movie recommendation system.
-Second, future works shall present a machine learning movie recommendation system that implements demographic filtering with further improvement to have a higher accuracy recommendation and involves less demographic information as a parameter to protect user privacy.
-In this paper, demographic filtering is proposed to be implemented in movie recommendation system when compared to traditional collaborative filtering and content-based filtering.
-Demographic filtering is projected to solve the cold start problem hence producing accurate movie recommendations for users in a movie recommendation system.
-After all, with enduring exploitation in the future, there is still a lot of room for improvement in the implementation of artificial intelligence's machine learning in human daily activities.
+Moreover, the MovieLens 1M dataset is chosen to test the clustering model for a movie recommendation system by assigning the data to clusters in the experiment.
+As the research paper is completed with the studies on machine learning in movie recommendation system, the future works should be considered for further research and development on applying machine learning in movie recommendation system.
+Considering demographic filtering is the proposed solution to solve common problems those exist in a general movie recommendation system, technical development to practically apply the demographic filtering machine learning model in a movie recommendation system should be studied and conducted in the future works.
+First, this future works shall generate a strong production that can prove the proposed demographic filtering is suitable to be implemented in a machine learning movie recommendation system.
+Second, the future works shall present a machine learning movie recommendation system that implements demographic filtering with further improvement to have a higher accuracy recommendation and involves less demographic information as parameter to protect the user privacy.

+In this paper, demographic filtering is proposed to be implemented in movie recommendation system when compared to the traditional collaborative filtering, and content-based filtering.
+Demographic filtering is projected to solve cold start problem hence producing accurate movie recommendations for user in a movie recommendation system.
+After all, with an enduring exploitation in the future, there is still a lot of room for improvement on the implementation of artificial intelligence's machine learning in human daily activities.